 Asbestos California Air Resources Board (CARB) 435

 The analysis includes testing of rocks and soils for asbestos using CARB 435 method.
-This method is a specialized method used for testing asbestos content of serpentine aggregate in storage piles, on conveyer belts, play yards, and on covered surfaces such as roads, shoulders and parking lots.
-The method crushes the sample using a mill to produce a sample size of less than 200 Tyler mesh or 0.75 microns and then analyzing the sample by Polarized Light Microscopy using 400 point count quantification giving a detection limit of 0.25%.
+This method is a specialized method used for testing asbestos content of serpentine aggregate in storage piles, on conveyor belts, play yards, and on covered surfaces such as roads, shoulders and parking lots.
+The method crushes the sample using a mill to produce a sample size of less than 200 Tyler mesh or 0.75 microns and then analyzing the sample by Polarized Light Microscopy using 400 point count quantification giving >a detection

 SLGI is accredited through AIHA-LAP, LLC EMLAP for the analysis of mold in air, tape, bulk and swab samples.